England | Scotland | Wales | Northern Ireland | Ireland

 If you think you have an infectious illness, to avoid contact with other patients phone and book a telephone consultation with the doctor.
 Do not come into the surgery.
 Please also see the COVID-19 notice on the home page.

-Appointments with the nurse and health care assistant are usually face to face and booked by phone through reception.
+Appointments with the nurse are usually face to face and booked by phone through reception.

 Booking an appointment